dmitigr/cefeika/README.md

   - [os] - OS interaction
   - [pgfe] - powerful client API for [PostgreSQL]
   - [rajson] - [RapidJSON] wrapper
-  - [misc] - miscellaneous stuff (from basics to URL processing to multithreading)
   - [sqlixx] - powerful client API for [SQLite]
   - [web] - Web frameworks
   - [ws] - WebSocket server library
   - [wscl] - WebSocket client library
+  - miscellaneous stuff (from basics to URL processing to concurrency)

 All of these libraries can be used as shared libraries, static libraries or header-only libraries.